#1 Ranked Children’s Hospital by U.S. News & World Report

 As more and more kids play recreational and organized sports, there’s been a rise in the number of overuse injuries seen among children and adolescents.
 And while it’s still unusual for kids under the age of 8 to develop an overuse injury, the age for team sports and team sports training continues to get younger.

-- Overuse injuries are sports-related microtraumas that result from repetitively using the same parts of the body, usually by overtraining.
+• Overuse injuries are sports-related microtraumas that result from repetitively using the same parts of the body,

 Some overuse injuries are more common in children because of the softness of their growing bones and the tightness of their ligaments and tendons during growth spurts.